NixLayeredStore/rfcs/rfcs/0000-local-overlay-store.md

 ### Both stores simplified view

-We can take the [Cartesian product](https://en.wikipedia.org/wiki/Cartesian_product_of_graphs) of these two graphs, and additionally tweak it to cover the exeption from above:
+We can take the [Cartesian product](https://en.wikipedia.org/wiki/Cartesian_product_of_graphs) of these two graphs, and additionally tweak it to cover the exception from above:

 ```mermaid
 flowchart TD